fbrzrvn/tech-challenge/README.md

-# Monorepo template for fullstack projects.
+# Jokes app build using MERN stack.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->